"Ethics and aesthetics are one", Ludwig Wittgenstein

 The respect ...

-... for the people who were intimately connected to this church.
+... for the people who were deeply connected to this church.
 And my respect for the spiritual task of transforming a western sacred building into an eastern meditative practice space prompted me to approach Prof Paul Böhm.
 To ask and commission him to take on the structural and artistic transformation of the church into a dojo.

 FROM THE INSIDE OUT